DAP Incoterms : What DAP Means and Pricing – Guided Imports

 Example of DAP Incoterms

-A company in Germany (the seller) agrees to sell machinery to a buyer in the USA.
-The contract is based on DAP shipment terms, meaning the seller is responsible for transporting the machinery from their factory in Germany to the buyer’s warehouse in New York.
+A German company is to deliver machinery to a buyer in the USA.
+The contract provided that the shipment terms would be DAP, thus indicating that from its German factory, the seller must arrange carriage of the machinery to the buyer’s warehouse in New York.

 Seller’s Responsibilities:

-3. The seller is also responsible for the risk and any damages or losses until the goods are delivered to the buyer’s warehouse.
+In fact, the risk and any damages or losses also lie with the seller until the goods are actually delivered to the buyer’s warehouse.

 Buyer’s Responsibilities:

-2. The buyer manages all the customs formalities and ensures the machinery is cleared to enter the country.
+The buyer is responsible for all customs formalities to clear the machinery into the country.

-3. After customs clearance, the buyer arranges and pays for any additional transportation within the country if needed.
+The buyer then arranges and pays for inland transportation from the Port, if needed.

 DAP Incoterms Insurance Responsibility